-In a world that is image obsessed, yoga encourages becoming better and doing good, rather than just looking better.
+In a world that is self-image and vanity obsessed, yoga encourages becoming better and doing good, rather than just looking better.

-Yoga isn’t about being perfect, but finding what works and feels perfect for you and your own practice.
+Yoga isn’t about being perfect, but finding what works and feels good for you and your own practice.

 Yoga has several physical and mental benefits.
-Here are a just a few!
+Here are just a few!